weijiesim/MoviesEDA.github.io/MoviesEDA.md

 # Is the Movie Industry Dying?

 ## Introduction
 With the rise of Netflix, Disney +, Apple TV and other streaming services growing rapidly with popularity, one must wonder: Is the movie industry is dying?
 Are streaming services the new king of entertainment?
-What drives the gross earnings of movie industry?
+And if movies are not dead, what is driving the gross earnings in the movie industry?

-With this questions in mind, my exploratory data project aims to:
+With these questions in mind, my exploratory data project aims to:

 1. Examine how the movie industry been performing in recent years;
 2. Visualize the relationship of different variables with movie gross earnings;
 3. Explore the variables that have the highest correlation with movie gross earnings

 The dataset from this exploratory data analysis was taken from [Kaggle](https://www.kaggle.com/danielgrijalvas/movies).
-Initial hypothesis for this project are that gross revenue for movies have been declining over the years as adoption of streaming services grows; money spent on making movies `budget`, and IMDb user ratings `score` will have the highest correlation with movie gross earnings.
+Initial hypothesis for this project are that gross revenue for movies have been declining over the years as adoption of streaming services grows; money spent on making movies `budget`, and IMDb user ratings `score` will have the highest correlation with movie `gross` earnings.

 ## Importing libraries and data